microsoft/teams-powerapps-app-templates/Area Inspection/Documentation/inspection-architecture.md

-# Understand Inspection sample apps architecture
+# Understand the Inspection sample app template architecture

 In this article, you'll learn about the collections and global variables used by the [Inspection](inspection.md) app, and understand how to use them effectively.
-If you want to learn more about how to install, and use the Inspection sample app instead, go to [Inspection sample apps](inspection.md).
+If you want to learn more about how to install, and use the Inspection sample app template instead, go to [Inspection sample app template](inspection.md).

 ## Prerequisites